-- (i) The Company has a legally enforceable right to set off current tax assets against current tax liabilities; and - (ii) the deferred tax assets and the deferred tax liabilities relate to income taxes levied by the same taxation authority on either: - 1) the same taxable entity; or - 2) different taxable entities which intend to settle current tax assets and liabilities on a net basis, or to realize the assets and liabilities simultaneously, in each future period in which significant amounts of deferred tax liabilities or assets are expected to be settled or recovered.

-(s) Earnings per share
+- 1. The Company has a legally enforceable right to set off current tax assets against current tax liabilities; and - 2. the deferred tax assets and the deferred tax liabilities relate to income taxes levied by the same taxation authority on either: - (i) the same taxable entity; or - (ii) different taxable entities which intend to settle current tax assets and liabilities on a net basis, or to realize the assets and liabilities simultaneously, in each future period in which significant amounts of deferred tax liabilities or assets are expected to be settled or recovered. - (t) Earnings per share